 Ground source heat pumps are an effective and environmentally-friendly investment that can help you save up to 50% on heating bills when compared to conventional heating systems.
 Initial investments are high, but the ground source heat pump prices vary depending on the project.

 - The savings on your electricity bills.
 Save from £790 to £1425/year on your heating bill price when replacing an electric system

 - Equal distribution of heat.

 Since the earth absorbs energy released from the sun, underground temperatures remain stable all year round.
-In the UK, the temperature of the Earth a few metres below our feet is constant around 8-11°C. The purpose of ground source heat pumps is to absorb heat from one place and transport and release it to another location, in this case, your home.
+In the UK, the temperature of the Earth (a few metres below our feet is) constant around 8-11°C. The purpose of the product is to absorb heat from one place and transport and release it to another location, in this case, your home.

 Ground source heat pumps play an important role in the UK's goal of reaching Net Zero by 2050.
 With the new heat and buildings strategy coming up, it is expected to further increase the installations of various heat pumps as a low carbon heating solution.

 If you are ready to start lowering your heating costs installing a ground source heating system, fill out the form on this page, and our sales team will provide you with up to four different suppliers to help you find the best ground source heat pump.
 Our service is free and without any further obligations.